Frequently asked questions

 - What are your qualifications?

 If you crave order and can’t seem to create it in your home, a professional organizer can help you achieve and maintain that order and the peace of mind that comes with it.
 I will bring expertise and an objective eye to your situation, and will help guide you to discard unwanted objects that are cluttering your life.
 By hiring a professional organizer, you’re making a commitment to work toward creating the environment you yearn to live in.

 Trying to use an organizing system that doesn’t mesh with the way you think is like trying to shove a square peg into a round hole.
 We’ll start by establishing your goals and vision for your space.
-I will ask you many questions and make suggestions based on what I think will work for you.
+I will ask you questions and make suggestions based on what I think will work for you.
 I won’t force any system on you, but instead will work with you until we find one that’s right for you.
 And I’ll work with you to change the habits that have made it difficult for you to stay organized in the past.
 I can also provide support until the new system is firmly in place.

 Anything you discard will be your decision alone.
-My team members never throw anything away without permission.
+My team members and I never throw anything away without permission.
 If clutter is a problem in your home, you’ll almost certainly need to part with unneeded or unwanted items in order to attain your goals.
 I’ll help you identify those items and guide you in your decision making.
 But I won’t make you get rid of anything.
-Almost 25 years ago, I encouraged my now-husband to toss out all his class notes from college and he lived to regret it (and he reminds me at least once a year!).
+More than 25 years ago, I encouraged my now-husband to toss out all his class notes from college and he lived to regret it (and he reminds me at least once a year!).
 I learned a valuable lesson: I never try to influence people to give up irreplaceable items.
 But I’ll cheer you on as you decide to give up things that no longer have meaning or value for you.